tomohisa/dcb-events.github.io/docs/glossary.md

 ## Read Model

-A representation of data tailored for specific read operations, often denormalized for performance
+Representation of data tailored for specific read operations, often denormalized for performance

 ## Read Side

-The part of a system responsible for querying and presenting data, typically optimized for read operations
+Part of a system responsible for querying and presenting data, typically optimized for read operations

+## Reservation Pattern

+Refers to a design pattern used to temporarily hold or reserve a resource or state until the process is completed

+## Saga

+Potentially long-running [Process Manager](#process-manager) that coordinates distributied business workflows

 ## Sequence

-An ordered series of events that represent changes over time
+Ordered series of events that represent changes over time

 ## Sequence Number

-A unique, incremental identifier assigned to events, ensuring their correct order within a stream
+Unique, incremental identifier assigned to events, ensuring their correct order within a stream

 ## State

-The current condition or snapshot of a system or entity, derived from a sequence of past events
+Current condition or snapshot of a system or entity, derived from a sequence of past events

 ## View Model